Group Health Insurance for 150 Employees

 Partially Self-Funded and Self-Funded Plans at 150 Employees

-The best stop-loss design is coordinated with plan design and employee engagement.
-When the plan encourages high-value care settings and strong medication management, stop-loss often becomes more efficient over time because catastrophic volatility is less likely to snowball into large trend increases.
+The best stop-loss design is coordinated with plan design and employee engagement rather than selected independently.
+When the plan encourages high-value care settings and strong medication management, stop-loss often becomes more efficient over time because catastrophic volatility is less likely to compound into large trend increases.
+Stop-loss that is well-matched to the group’s actual risk profile creates a defined ceiling on worst-case outcomes while still allowing the employer to benefit meaningfully from efficient utilization in favorable years.

 Reducing Group Health Insurance Costs for 150 Employees Without Cutting Benefits